IBAMR/IBSAMRAI2/readme.md

-# SAMRAI 2.4.4 backports
+# IBSAMRAI2

-IBAMR requires this version of SAMRAI, which in turn requires some patches to compile with modern toolchains.
-This repository contains both the current patch as well as git history explaining each change in the patch.

-To generate the patch run `generate-patch.sh`
+Backwards-compatible fork of SAMRAI 2.4.4 containing some additional patches, both for improving performance and for fixing problems with modern compilers.